Table of Contents

 Avoid Bad Company

-His grades began to fall, and he often got complaints from school.
-One day, Aman’s teacher called him and spoke to him patiently.
-She explained how bad company can spoil good habits and future goals.
+One day, Aman’s teacher called him and explained how bad company can spoil good habits and future goals.
 Aman thought deeply about his choices.

-He decided to stay away from those friends and spend time with students who studied well and behaved properly.
-He also focused more on his studies.
+He decided to stay away from those friends and spend time with students who studied well and behaved properly, focusing more on his studies.

+Slowly, Aman’s marks improved.
 He learned that the people we stay with influence our life greatly.

 Moral: Avoid bad company to stay on the right path.